How sustainable is wind power? | DW | 27.12.2021

 Yet, this does not mean that wind power is threatened by climate change.
 Researchers believe that rising temperatures are not going to significantly lower global wind power.

-While the jet stream located eight to twelve kilometers above sea level is slowed down by global warming, this does not affect the year-round energy yield of wind power plants.
+While the jet stream located eight to 12 kilometers (up to 7 miles) above sea level is slowed down by global warming, this does not affect the year-round energy yield of wind power plants.

 Ultimately, wind capacity will be little affected by rising temperatures: while summers will be less breezy, future winters are predicted to be windier.